 The Pirbright Institute is keen to act as a host/sponsoring organisation for externally funded fellowship applications to grant giving bodies, where the science falls within the remit of the Institute.

-For enquires about supporting a Fellowship application, such as the BBSRC Discovery Fellowship, the UKRI Future Leaders Fellowship, please email the Head of Science Administration, Dr Louise Barton, in the first instance.
+For enquires about supporting a Fellowship application, such as the BBSRC Discovery Fellowship, the UKRI Future Leaders Fellowship, please email the Head of Research and Innovation, Dr Louise Barton, in the first instance.

 Details of your research plans, along with an up to date CV will then be requested and the Institute’s Science Committee will provide a decision (and feedback as necessary) on whether the Institute will sponsor an application.
 Discussions can then take place about the specific support that can be provided as part of the application, as appropriate.